 Much like the Around the Worlds pushing exercise, the reverse fly is a fantastic pulling exercise that works at strengthening the areas of the shoulders that keep them open, counteracting the forward rounding we are all subject to!

 Secondary muscles worked: Upper Back

-2. Maintaining a slight bend in your elbows, raise the weights up on either side of you until your arms are in line with your body.
+2. Maintaining a slight bend in your elbows, raise the weights up on either side of you until your arms are in line with your Healthy Body.
 Do not let your arms come up past your back.
 Focus on squeezing your shoulder blades together as you raise the weights.